oxidative stress: A Comprehensive Guide

 When to Seek Care

 You should talk to a healthcare provider if you have ongoing fatigue, memory issues, or frequent infections.
-These could be signs of underlying oxidative stress or other health conditions.
+These symptoms are not specific to oxidative stress and can have many causes.
+Talk with a healthcare provider if they persist or concern you.

 When to Seek Immediate Care